OData/vocabularies/OData.Community.AlternateKeys.V1.md

 When a request uses the compoundKey format, services should identify a matching key definition (either the primary entity key, or an alternate key) that uses the exact set of named properties provided.

-Using the key declaration example above, the following examples would allow retrieval of people matched with the defined keys:
+Using the key declaration examples above, the following examples would allow retrieval of people matched with the defined keys:

 ```http
 http://host/service/persons(id=123) (matches entity key exactly)